catpea/catpea-project/database/furkies-purrkies/poem-1392/index.md

 you just end up dumping data into DOM nodes, Wild Wild West style.

-And Svelte is a wonderful framework, very friendly and about as far out of your way as a framework can be,…
+And Svelte is a wonderful framework, very friendly and about as far out of your way as a framework can be withut mangling the JavaScript syntax.

-Withut mangling the JavaScript syntax.
  JSX and Typescript, and the ancient CoffeScript, greatly multiply the liability that code already is by default.

 Messing with the AST is fun,